MARTIN FIGURA

 My poetry ranges from biting satire – “Figura was a revelation – funny, sharp and on top form.”
 Robert McCrum, The Observer – to the dark material of Whistle – “His subject matter is so challenging it makes the audience gasp.
 In spite of this, he engages the listener with warmth and humour.”
 Patience Agbabi.
 Also some daft stuff!

-Performing is what I like best, and what I’ve been doing for a while now – from Toronto to Alicante to Fakenham to Maastricht to New Delhi to New York to Swaffham.
+Performing is what I like best, and what I’ve been doing for a while now – from Toronto to Alicante to Fakenham to Maastricht to New Delhi to Athens to New York to Swaffham.

 Whistle was first performed in 2010 and won the Saboteur 2013 Best Spoken Word Show and was nominated for the Ted Hughes Award.
 A new edition of the book was published by Cinnamon Press in 2018.
 I won the Poetry Society’s Hamish Canham Prize in 2010 for the poem Victor from the collection.
 The show was revived for selected performances in 2018 and 2019.
 It has, fingers crossed, got another booking for 2021.
 Performances to date include: London Roundhouse, Stanza International Poetry Festival, Chester, Bristol, Chester, Edinburgh Fringe Festival, Ledbury, India, Maastricht and Norfolk and Norwich Festivals.

-I’ve been performing my second spoken word show Dr Zeeman’s Catastrophe Machine since 2016 and had bookings through 2020 and on into 2021, which are now in lockdown.
+My second spoken word show Dr Zeeman’s Catastrophe Machine ‘toured’ from 2016 right up until lockdown.
 It received major Arts Council Funding and was shortlisted for the Saboteur 2018 Best Spoken Word Show.
 Performances to date include: London Roundhouse, Stanza International Poetry Festival, Chester, Bristol, Chester, Edinburgh Book Festival,Ledbury, Masstricht and Norfolk and Norwich Festivals.

 My next show Shed, with Theatre Volière was to be premiered at Library Theatre, Canada Water as part of the Marchland 2020 Season and at Norwich Arts Centre, unfortunately Covid came along the same week, so it never happened.
-It is now set for The Cockpit Theatre and Ink Festival in April 2024 (see Gigs page)!
+I performed it at The Cockpit Theatre and Ink Festival in 2024 and Stanza International Poetry Festival in March 2025.
+It has already got a couple of bookings for late 2025 /Early 2026 and I mplan to build a short tour around those.
+Don’t watch this space (due to lazy updates), but it will pop up on Socail Media and the Gigs Page here.

 I’ve had poems published in numerous magazines and anthologies.
 I’ve been placed or commended in a number of competitions.
 I was runner up in the Rialto / RSPB 2017 Poetry Competition, won the Café Writers’ Poetry Prize too long ago to remember, had two poems shortlisted in the Ledbury Poetry Competition, another in the 2015 Rialto / RSPB Competition, won Third Prize in the 2021 Hungry Hill Poetry Meets Politics Prize and highly commended in previous year.
 Most recently a poem was commended in the Trio International Poetry Competition.